Memory Research Shows Us How to Persuade

 This would be similar to someone showing you a photo taken for a Christmas card in your family, and then someone tells a story about you.
 The mere suggestion combined with a literally irrelevant picture can change the landscape of your mind…just like that.

 I think this is one of the crucial finds of the last decade, and few will see its relevance in persuasion.

 I advise people I work with in any capacity to never say anything bad about the person they live with…to anyone.
 (In fact this is a family rule as well.)
 Why?
 The person you tell this information to has a very limited landscape of your reality.
 Now you create it for them and the relationship between you and the future gossiper will never be the same.
 Rare events become a way of life.
 Occasional annoyances become the norm of your life in the mind of the other person.
 So what?

 Each time they communicate with you, they then literally change your memory about your life.
 Your history.
 Your relationships.
 Your experience.
 Your experience is no longer what it was, but a sum of the conversations you’ve had with others about your life.
 That could be a good thing if you follow “the rule”…it could be devastating if you break it.

 So, the first thing you must realize is that your client believes many things about themselves and other people which simply aren’t true…Again these could be constructive beliefs or destructive beliefs.

 The power of suggestion combined with tangential “evidence” is enough to cause someone to believe something ridiculous or even bizarre…something you wouldn’t have thought possible.

 The brain is completely malleable as far as memory is concerned.
-I’ve written about this for a few years now.
-But now…it is evident that it is even more changable (and much easier to instantly change) than I frankly, every speculated.
+I’ve written dozens of articles about this.
+But now…it is evident that it the brain and memory are even more changeable (and much easier to instantly change) than I frankly, every speculated.

 The customer tells you anything.
 Any story.
 Realize that true or false, they believe it and if it is FALSE they typically believe it with greater certainty than if it is real.